These winning food photos will make you hungry

 “On ice.”
 Winner of the Wine Photographer of the Year-Produce category.
 Suzanne Becker Bronk

-To inhibit the start of fermentation, freshly-picked grapes are packed with which swirls around and creates an otherworldly effect as the fruit tumbles into a tank.
+To inhibit the start of fermentation, freshly-picked grapes are packed with dry ice which swirls around and creates an otherworldly effect as the fruit tumbles into a tank.
 Suzanne Becker Bron, representing the United States, captured this one at Caldwell Vineyard in Napa, California.

 Food for the Family